swedenconnect/technical-framework/OIDC - Sweden Connect - Claims and Scopes Specification.md

 }
 ```

-**Note:** It is RECOMMENDED that Swedish Relying Parties use the `https://id.swedenconnect.se/claim/prid` claim as a primary identity for a user identified using eIDAS.
-Should a Relying Party should want to use the eIDAS Person Identifier instead, it should include an explicit claim request for the `https://id.swedenconnect.se/claim/eidasPersonIdentifier` claim in its authentication request.
+**Note:** It is RECOMMENDED that Swedish Relying Parties use the `https://id.swedenconnect.se/claim/prid` claim as a primary identity for a user identified using eIDAS and therefore this claim will be available in the ID Token.
+The eIDAS Person Identifier, which is the identifier issued by the member state eIDAS-node, may be logged/saved by the Relying Party for potential future use in contacts with the member state node.

 <a name="eidas-natural-person-with-swedish-identity"></a>